eldonb/fixation_many_sites/README.md

 fixation at arbitrarily many unlinked sites in a diploid population evolving according to random sweepstakes, randomly occurring bottlenecks, and viability selection

+Use cweave to extract the documentation from a .w file;
+and ctangle to extract the C/C++ code

 The accompanying manuscript is available at https://www.biorxiv.org/content/10.1101/2022.09.19.508488v1